Our Mission

 Amelia McDaniel

-No stranger to the Pilgrim Center, Amelia and her family lived in the Hyde Park neighborhood for 12 years before moving to Pendleton Heights.
+Amelia became our Executive Director in May of 2018.
+No stranger to the Pilgrim Center even then, Amelia and her family lived in the Hyde Park neighborhood for 12 years before moving to Pendleton Heights, in Kansas City's historic northeast.

 Of those 12 years, for 8 of them, Amelia served as program coordinator of Pilgrim Center's community programs.